maynard242/SeaLionMCP/replit.md

-# Sea-lionMCP
+# sea-lionMCP

 ## Overview

-Sea-lionMCP is a Model Context Protocol (MCP) server implementation that provides access to Sea-lion Southeast Asian language models.
+sea-lionMCP is a Model Context Protocol (MCP) server implementation that provides access to Sea-lion Southeast Asian language models.
 The server acts as a bridge between MCP-compatible clients and the Sea-lion API, offering specialized tools for text generation, translation, and cultural analysis with a focus on Southeast Asian languages and cultures.

 ## User Preferences